BlockNotes-4515/ANIST-Research-Internship/README.md

 ## Responsibilities

-* Research and literature review
+* Conducted research and literature review to understand radiation monitoring systems and related technologies.
-* System architecture planning
+* Planned and designed the overall architecture of the RADMAP prototype system.
-* Sensor integration
+* Worked on sensor integration and hardware-software interfacing using Raspberry Pi and IoT modules.
-* Data analysis
+* Performed data collection, processing, and analytical evaluation of environmental readings.
-* AI/ML model exploration
+* Explored AI/ML techniques for intelligent monitoring and future predictive analysis.
-* Documentation and reporting
+* Maintained technical documentation, reports, and project implementation records.
-* Prototype development
+* Contributed to the development of the real-time radiation mapping prototype.
-* Testing and validation
+* Performed system testing and validation to evaluate performance, reliability, and accuracy.

 ---